PerimeterX/perimeterx-nginx-plugin/README.md

 #### <a name="captcha-provider"></a>Select CAPTCHA Provider

-The CAPTCHA part of the block page can use one of the following:
+The CAPTCHA provider for the block page is one of the following:
 * [reCAPTCHA](https://www.google.com/recaptcha)
 * [FunCaptcha](https://www.funcaptcha.com/)